Hive13/RPi-ShiftBrite/README.md

 Notes on issues
 ===============
 2012-08-12
-If you start to mix colors, the fucking annoying power/noise issues start popping up yet again, even on a chain of only 8.
+If you start to mix colors, the annoying power/noise issues start popping up yet again, even on a chain of only 8.
 I checked the voltage at the end of the chain (I'm running it from a 9V supply) and it has not sagged enough to matter.